pspacek/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 * [@RFC6840, section 4.4]:
   * While proving non-existence of any Parent-Side Type validation MUST follow rules from this section.
-  * Only DS RR type is used for determining presence of a secure delegation.
+  * No change to secure delegation signal: Only DS RR type is used to determine if a delegation is secure.

 This specification defines changes to query processing in resolvers.